 Broward County Library offers free computer classes at library locations throughout Broward County.
 Learn the basics of computer usage, new skills to help you at work or in school, or how to navigate the Internet to get the information you need and want.

 Do I have to pay to attend a computer class?The computer classes offered by the library are free and open to the public.
-Funding is provided by the Broward Public Library Foundation and OASIS, a national education organization dedicated to enriching the lives of adults age 50 and older through lifelong learning and service.
+Computer classes are generously funded in part through a Broward Public Library Foundation Grant and by the Oasis Institute.

 Do I need to register in advance for a class?Policies for advance registration for computer classes vary from library to library.
 If you are interested in taking a particular computer class, please call the library where it will be held and ask about their registration procedures.

 Do I need to bring a laptop computer?No. Broward County Library has computer labs with state-of-the-art computers.
-You can bring a Flash drive if you would like to save your work.
+You may bring a flash drive if you would like to save your work.

-What if I’ve never been on a computer before?Broward County Library offers a wide range of classes for all ages and skill levels.
+What if I’ve never used a computer before?Broward County Library offers a wide range of classes for all ages and skill levels.
 If you are new to computer use, we recommend Computer Literacy I or Getting Acquainted with the Computer.

-Are there classes in other languages besides English?Yes.
+Are classes offered in other languages besides English?Yes.
 Currently, Broward County Library offers computer classes in both Spanish and Haitian-Creole.
-Please check the monthly Computer Class Updates for information on the type and location of classes available.
+Please check the Computer Class description or call the library location.

 Computer Literacy I: Learn how to use basic mouse and keyboard functions to maneuver around the computer screen and how to use various icons and menus by going online to either mousercise or mouserobics.

 Computer Literacy II: Build on the skills learned in Computer Literacy I and use windows; access various icons and menus; develop an understanding of the standard concepts of using a computer; and learn common computer terminology.